IRS-Cybersec/ctf_platform/CONTRIBUTING.md

-Please check out the Projects for a list of yet to be implemented features!
+Please check out the Projects for a list of yet to be implemented features! :D